Introduction to the European Union (EU)

 Broad-Based Trade and Investment Agreement (BTIA)

-- Introduction: Negotiations began in 2007, covering trade, services, and investments.
+- Negotiations began in 2007, covering trade, services, and investments.
 Talks stalled but resumed with technical sessions.

 - MFN Provisions: The EU favors Most Favoured Nation clauses, which India opposes.